This website uses cookies to help improve your user experience

 “To get the process of educational app development off to a perfect start, it is important to have:

 Unlike just fulfilling individual client requests or fixing bugs, we can create an educational app from its very start to full completion, including all stages of development.
-Such experience with full-cycle projects enabled us to develop and successfully implement our own ProCD framework, which structures the process, offers specific approaches, and defines steps to be taken.
+This approach is formalized in the ProCD framework, which structures the process into three continuous cycles: Learn, Build, Measure.

 There are 3 fundamental questions at the core of all processes when we develop an educational app, which are essential for a successful workflow.